Current Customer Notices:

 Safety

-• The air bubbles are not a health risk.
+The reduced pressure is not a health risk.

 Questions?